 2020 Betting Odds For Who Controls The House Of Representatives

 The four vacancies above are all from GOP strongholds, so this assumes that the party maintains those districts.
 Of course, the Libertarian in congress, Justin Amash, infamously voted to impeach Trump and then broke from the party, so he seems to align more with the left than the right, which gives Democrats an even bigger edge there.
-Regardless, most politics and betting sites heavily favor continued Democratic control in the House, as you can see from these odds (courtesy of Bovada Sportsbook):
+Regardless, most political betting sites heavily favor continued Democratic control in the House, so much so that the line has been removed from the boards due to lack of action placed on it.

 Factors To Consider For US House Betting Odds